ctdk/goiardi/README.md

    go get github.com/ctdk/goiardi
 ```

-4. Run tests, as soon as there are tests to run.
+4. Run tests, if desired.
+Several goiardi subdirectories have go tests, and
+   chef-pedant can and should be used for testing goiardi as well.

 5. Install the goiardi binaries.